kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/machine_learning/classic_ml_intro.md

 For example, this is similar to the task of automated spam detection for email; in this case, we might use the following features and labels:

-• feature 1, feature 2, etc -> normalized counts of important words or phrases (“Viagra,” “Nigerian prince,” etc.)
+* feature 1, feature 2, etc -> normalized counts of important words or phrases (“Viagra,” “Nigerian prince,” etc.)

-• label -> “spam” or “not spam”.
+* label -> “spam” or “not spam”.

 Some important classification algorithms will be discussed in details.

-* Naive Bayes Classification”
+* Naive Bayes Classification

 * Support Vector Machines”